 There comes a day in every man’s life where his car decides its time to quit cold in its tracks – in my case, this happened somewhere on the island of Montreal – no form of motion could be expected from this fiery hot Chevrolet Cruze that miraculously made it across the border just a few days before.
 Did you know Montreal is an island?
-1,000 miles from home (1600km for the edgy folks reading) and I was only two days away from a major music festival where I was supposed to do media related activities.
+1,000 miles from home and I was only two days away from a major music festival where I was supposed to do media related activities.
 My French was still as broken as my buddy’s mixer back in Pierrefonds – but no matter what obstacle came our way, we were heavily determined to make it to Valhalla.
 Naturally, as the only guy in the troupe of Riddim loving, fader chopping, poutine eating vagrants with a car, I was starting to worry that Renaud, Xavier, and I might not make it to the remote town in western Quebec.
 But I didn’t want to let that thought sit in my head for more than ten seconds.

 “Zyven, I find you and me a ride to Valhalla” said Xavier in one of the most exciting tones I have ever heard.
 Low and behold, a sweetheart of Argentine and Quebecois descent named Milene, stepped up to save us.
 But I refused to get in the car until I made sure our other buddy also had a ride.
 “No worries, Renaud will go with Christopher!” exclaimed the young Shiverz fanatic.
 Since Glodz (Renaud) had a solid plan to get to Valhalla, I didn’t feel so bad about leaving Pierrefonds at two in the morning.
 The ride felt miserably long, but once we got to Ottawa, the only thing that stood in our way was a straight shot north.
 We got there at a quarter till six in the morning on that fateful Friday.
 A guy named Jeremy (who is now my absolute BROTHER) came to guide us to the campground, where a beautiful group of rambunctious headbangers from all over Quebec were quietly laying asleep.
 Out of the countless camping festivals I had been to this year, Valhalla and Lost Lands were the only ones where I actually set up my tent – and to do it at the break of dusk truly merits an award.
 Anyways, lets get into the music.